oneapi-src/oneDNN/doc/usage_models/inference_int8.md

 ## Int8 Workflow

 There are different ways to use lower precision to perform inference.
+The
-Please go through the @ref dev_guide_attributes_quantization page to get the initial understanding of what kind of quantization model oneDNN supports.
+@ref dev_guide_attributes_quantization page describes what kind of quantization model oneDNN supports.

 ### Quantization Process
 To operate with int8 data types from a higher-precision format (for example,